spooknik/nunchaku-chroma/README.md

 ## Overview

-Chroma is a FLUX-based diffusion model that requires specific handling:
-- Uses **packed latents** (64 channels) instead of unpacked (16 channels)
-- Uses `patch_size=1` instead of FLUX's `patch_size=2`
-- Architecture: 19 double transformer blocks + 38 single transformer blocks

 Since Chroma reuses FLUX's CUDA kernels, **no recompilation is needed** - only Python files need to be added to your existing nunchaku installation.

 ## Installation